 6. Is the umbrella company compliant?

-As we mentioned earlier, umbrella companies are not regulated by an official body, which has enabled some unscrupulous providers to target contract workers.
+As we mentioned earlier, umbrella companies are not regulated by an official body.
+This means some unscrupulous providers continue to target contract workers.

 However, there are several organisations which provide rigorous audits of UK umbrella companies.